 If you do not want to receive e-mail from us in the future, please send us an email at firstname.lastname@example.org.

-If you supply us with your USPS address online, you may receive periodic mailings from us with information on new products and services or upcoming events.
-If you do not wish to receive such mailings, please send us an email at firstname.lastname@example.org.
+If you supply us with your USPS address, you may receive periodic mailings from us with information on upcoming events or OMA policies.
+If you do not wish to receive such mailings, please send us an email at email@example.com.

 If our information practices change at some time in the future, we will post the policy changes to our website to notify you and provide you with the ability to opt out of these new uses.